Fragtality/Any2GSX/README.md

 #### 3.1.2 - Preparation Phase

+- With all Automations enabled, the GSX Menu can be disabled (=Icon not white) to prevent Menu-Popups.
 - Reposition is executed (if configured, default enabled).
 - Ground-Equipment is placed (if available through the Aircraft Plugin).
 - Jetway & Stairs are requested (if configured and if reported as available, default enabled).